-Whether you are searching for cascading waterfalls, ancient woods, high alpine mountains, hot springs, or vast grasslands, there is certain to be a hike in Washington to match the specific needs.
+Whether you are searching for cascading waterfalls, ancient woods, high alpine mountains, hot springs, or vast grasslands, there is certain to be a hike in Washington to match your expertise and fitness levels.

 Here are seven of the top-rated Washington hiking trails: